How to Get Rid of a Wasps Nest Safely

 Hornets are typically black with white markings on their face and abdomen.
 They build large, grey, pear-shaped nests—sometimes as big as a basketball—beneath eaves, inside trees, or in dense shrubs.
 Like paper wasps, adults feed on nectar, while larvae are nourished with insects they capture.

 Wasps play an important environmental role by naturally controlling pests such as caterpillars and flies.
-Their nests are made from chewed wood fibers mixed with saliva, giving them a papery appearance.
-Correctly identifying both the species and the nest structure is essential for choosing the safest and most effective wasp removal method.
+Their nests are constructed from chewed wood fibres mixed with saliva, giving them a distinctive papery appearance.
+Correctly identifying both types of wasp species and the nest structure is essential when determining how to get rid of wasp nest safely and effectively, as the removal method depends on the type of wasp, nest location, and level of activity.

 Natural Way To Get Rid Of Wasp From Your Home